 That was back in 98.

-That was Nadler, the Nadler, again, we had a very different law.
+The Nadler, again, we had a very different law.

-It was the independent council statute.
+It was the independent counsel statute.

-It was guys like Nadler that didn't want the Ken Starr Report brought to the public's attention.
+It was guys like Nadler that didn't want the Ken Starr report brought to the public's attention.

-Eleven specific impeachable charges, felonies that were outlined by then independent counsel Ken Starr.
+11 specific impeachable charges, felonies that were outlined by then independent counsel Ken Starr.

 And it was people like Nadler that then wanted to revise the law, which they did.

-And we now have the special counsel statute, which then puts the power in the hands of an attorney general who makes any final determination and is under no obligation whatsoever to release anything to the public or anybody else except a summary of a report uh to high-ranking members of Congress.
+And we now have the special counsel statute, which then puts the power in the hands of an attorney general who makes any final determination and is under no obligation whatsoever to release anything to the public or anybody else except a summary of a report to high-ranking members of Congress.

 That's it.